 3. Would you like to sell rootlets or seeds for extra profits?

 Your ginseng will take about five to six years to reach maturity.
 In the meantime you can sell seeds and rootlets, which should be ready to sell after just a few years.
 Think about whether you’d like to sell these or not.
 If you plan to sell rootlets, set aside an area to grow rootlets for resale.
 The price you’ll get for selling rootlets is based on how old they are and their quality.
-Seeds are currently selling for about $90 a pound.
+Current rootlet prices range from $1.50 to $3.00 each.
+Seeds are currently selling for about $150 a pound.

 4. Which method do you want to use to grow your ginseng?